-ICE shall remain the property of ICE and shall be returned to ICE upon termination of this agreement, when a participating WCSO employee ceases his/her participation, or when deemed necessary by the ICE FOD in the Houston Field Office.
+ICE shall remain the property of ICE and shall be returned to ICE upon termination of this agreement, when a participating WCSO employee ceases his/her participation, or when deemed necessary by the ICE FOD in Chicago, Illinois.

 Authorization of participating WCSO personnel to act pursuant to this MOA may be withdrawn at any time and for any reason by ICE and must be memorialized in a written notice of withdrawal identifying an effective date of withdrawal and the personnel to whom the withdrawal pertains.
 Such withdrawal may be effectuated immediately upon notice to the WCSO.
-The WCSO and the ICE FOD in the Houston Field Office will be responsible for notification of the appropriate personnel in their respective agencies.
+The WCSO and the ICE FOD in Chicago, Illinois will be responsible for notification of the appropriate personnel in their respective agencies.
 The termination of this MOA shall constitute immediate revocation of all immigration enforcement authorizations delegated hereunder.